 Even the majority of licensed dermatologists acknowledge the amazing anti-aging benefits of retinol on the skin.
 “Retinoids are tried and true and one of the most effective ingredients to prevent and treat wrinkles,” says New York licensed dermatologist, Sejal Shah, M.D.

 While retinoids are considered to be the “gold standard in wrinkle prevention,” this isn’t the only thing it can do for your skin.
 Because of the effects retinol has on skin cell regeneration, it also helps shrink pores, fades dark spots, and makes skin feel plumper and look brighter.

 While most other treatments only work on a topical level, retinol is different because it works on a cellular level.
 It’s not just going over the top of your skin, it actually works from the inside out to provide better and longer-lasting results.
 Retinol works deep in your skin to completely transform your skin’s complexion.
 This works for wrinkles and line, as well as acne and dull, dry skin.

 Connect with Integrated Dermatology of Reno – Skin Care and Dermatology in Reno

 Integrated Dermatology of Reno offers a variety of anti-aging treatments from CO2 fractional resurfacing, intense pulsed light (IPL), microneedling and cutting edge treatments with platelet-rich plasma.
-Whether you’re looking for the perfect anti-aging treatment, or want a solution for acne, a licensed dermatologist can help.
-Take a look at our treatments and give us a call so we can get started and revitalizing your skin, and giving you back your confidence.
+Whether you’re looking for the perfect anti-aging treatment, or want a solution for acne, a licensed Reno dermatologist can help.
+Take a look at our treatments and give us a call so we can get started on revitalizing your skin and giving you back your confidence.